What To Do If Halifax Has Refused Your Mortgage

 • The source of your deposit is a loan from a member of your family

-If Halifax turned you away for one of these reasons or another that we haven’t listed, the steps to take are exactly the same.
-Find the right mortgage broker as they will boost your chances of approval.
+If Halifax turned you away for one of these reasons or another that we haven’t listed, the steps to take are the same.
+Find the right mortgage broker, as they will boost your chances of approval.
 And remember, being initially turned down by Halifax might end up being a positive in the long run, as the right broker could potentially find you an even better deal.

 We're so confident in our service, we guarantee it.